learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 `fi.reduce(collection, iteratee, acc)`

-Reduce boils down a **collection** of values into a single value. **Acc** (short for accumulator) is the initial state of the reduction, and each successive step of it should be returned by the **iteratee**.
-The iteratee is passed three arguments: the acc, the value of the iteration, and finally a reference to the entire collection.
+Reduce boils down a **collection** of values into a single value. **Acc** (short for accumulator) starts as the initial state of the reduction, and with each successive step it should be accumulate the return value of **iteratee**.
+The iteratee is passed three arguments: the acc, the current value in our iteration (the element in the array), and finally a reference to the entire collection.

 ```javascript
 var sum = fi.reduce([1, 2, 3], function(acc, val, collection) { return acc + val; }, 0);